foresterorg/foresterorg.github.io/content/en/_index.md

 {{% blocks/lead color="primary" %}}
-Forester provides unattended bare-metal installation network boot workflow for Fedora, Red Hat or compatible OS images created by Image Builder.
+Forester provides unattended bare-metal installation network boot workflow for Fedora, Red Hat or compatible OS images or bootable container images created by Image Builder.
 It utilizes PXE/EFI-HTTP, Redfish, Anaconda, SecureBoot and X509 for fast and secure image-based OS installations.
-Forester is a simple service with REST/RPC API and CLI.
+Forester is a simple service with REST/RPC API, CLI and minimum configuration.

 The project is currently in early development and we are looking for feedback.
 {{% /blocks/lead %}}